-- C++ is developed by Bjarne Stroustrup starting from 1979 at AT&T Bell Labs. - C++ originates from another programming language C. - C is a procedural programming language. - C++ is an object-oriented programming (OOP) language. - Roughly speaking, C++ is created by adding object-oriented functionalities to C. - For teams to build large software systems requiring a long time. - C++ is (almost) a superset of C. - Most C programs can be complied by a C++ compiler. - Who should learn C++? - Those who plan to become computer scientists/engineers. - Those who want to know all the (system-level) details about a program. - Those who want to learn other languages by themselves.
+- C++ is developed by Bjarne Stroustrup starting from 1979 at AT&T Bell Labs. - C++ originates from another programming language C. - C is a procedural programming language. - C++ is an object-oriented programming (OOP) language. - Roughly speaking, C++ is created by adding object-oriented functionalities into C. - For teams to build large software systems requiring a long time. - C++ is (almost) a superset of C. - Most C programs can be complied by a C++ compiler.